cmhwang/cmhwang/README.md

 - ethics within the field of AI
 - immgration/globalization

+For this summer, I will be interning for **Capital One** in Mclean, VA as a part of the Technology Internship program.
 This past summer I interned for the **Phillipine Social Science Council** as a part of the **Freeman Fellowship Program** in Quezon City.
 I worked on developing the front-end of their data portal website and creating data visualizations for their most popular datasets.

 ## Latest Project
 This is an app I helped design and development with other team members for **W&M GDSC**.
 In addition to backend debugging, we refactored the app to have a dark theme and a cleaner user experience.